Stachys byzantina: Cultivation

-Lamb's Ear is quite popular for a multitude of insects and Hummingbirds but in particular bees.
-One special type of bee known as the Wool Carder Bee collects the fuzz off of the Lamb's-Ears leaves to use for making nests in decayed wood.
-It has also been documented that bumble bees like to congregate in morning hours to collect water in the form of condensation that collects on the fuzz of the Lamb's-Ears leaves.
+Lamb's-ear is quite popular for a multitude of insects and hummingbirds but in particular bees.
+One special type of bee known as the wool carder bee collects the fuzz from the leaves to use for making nests in decayed wood.
+It has also been documented that bumble bees congregate in morning hours to collect the water condensation that has accumulated on the leaves.

-Antibacterial activity
+Uses

 Stachys byzantina extract has shown antimicrobial activity against Staphylococcus aureus that is resistant to vancomycin.

+Due to its relatively high rate of evapotranspiration, Stachys byzantina is a potentially useful species for rainwater retention and therefore flood prevention.

+Chemical components

+Essential oil extracted from leaves of Stachys byzantina has light yellow colour and yields 0.25 %.
+Hydrodistilled essential oil are rich in 1.8-cineole (14.8 %), linalool (12.9 %), cubenol (9.9 %), germacrene-D (9.6 %), α-terpineol (7.8 %), menthone (6.9 %) and (Z)-lanceol acetate (6.2 %).